yc-kang/EESM5900V/README.md

 # EESM5900V: Deep Learning for Vision and Multimodal Data @ HKUST

-## Assignment 1: MNIST
+### Assignments
+**Assignment 1: MNIST**
-Different models will be implemented for classifying digits using MNIST dataset *More will be updated
+Different models will be implemented for classifying digits using MNIST dataset
+*More will be updated

 ### Course Information